cfdair/seek_coding_challenge/README.md

 Various make targets will be provided for simplicity, however, the specific bash commands will be provided to adhere to the docker requirement.

+### Assumptions
+It is assumed that each profile relates to a unique person within the dataset.

+Such that if two profile share a `firstName` and `lastName` they will be considered different people who just happen to have the same name.

 ## Getting Started

 This project assumes the following about the environment: